SuperDisk/hUGETracker/README.md

 cd hUGETracker

-:: Let Lazarus know about the dependencies that HT uses lazbuild --add-package-link rackctls/RackCtlsPkg.lpk lazbuild --add-package-link bgrabitmap/bgrabitmap/bgrabitmappack.lpk
+:: Let Lazarus know about the dependencies that HT uses lazbuild --add-package-link src/rackctls/RackCtlsPkg.lpk lazbuild --add-package-link src/bgrabitmap/bgrabitmap/bgrabitmappack.lpk

-:: At this point if you want to develop HT, then open hUGETracker.lpi in Lazarus, make sure you're in the
+:: At this point, you'll successfully be able to build hUGETracker.
-:: Development build mode, and everything should build correctly.
-However, in order to allow for concurrent
+:: However, in order to run properly, it needs some extra files (SDL, halt.gb, fonts, etc)
-:: development on the tracker (this repo) and the sound driver (https://github.com/SuperDisk/hUGEDriver),
-:: the hUGEDriver folder is not copied to the output directory, and you're expected to symlink it there yourself;
+:: so run the following script to automatically set that up.
+If you're on Mac or Linux,
+:: you can replicate the commands in it yourself.

+setup-windows.cmd

+:: Now, you can either build and run hUGETracker from within Lazarus,
-:: Pick one of the following:
+:: or run one of the following to just build a binary:

-mklink/J lib\Development\x86_64-win64\hUGEDriver hUGEDriver
-ln -s hUGEDriver lib/Development/x86_64-linux/hUGEDriver

-:: If you just want to build a release for whatever platform you have, pick one of the following:

 lazbuild hUGETracker.lpi --build-mode="Production Windows"
 lazbuild hUGETracker.lpi --build-mode="Production Mac"